-The Frequently Presented Foreign National Visa Types chart provides information on the types of payments permitted foreign nationals who enter the United States using these common visas.
+The Payment to Foreign Nationals at Brown Chart provides information on the types of payments permitted foreign nationals who enter the United States using these common visas.

 Foreign National Payee: Depending on the type of payment, the Foreign National Payee is responsible for completing the supplier registration form, providing Brown University with appropriate immigration documentation and for entering sufficient data in the Foreign National Information System (FNIS) which is used to accurately assess the foreign national’s tax status.